Travellers, cargo stranded as U.S. airports, rails assess damage

 "We have crews out there right now assessing and making necessary repairs," said Amtrak spokeswoman Christina Leeds.

-United Parcel Service (UPS.N), the world's largest package delivery company, said it had resumed deliveries to hospitals and clinics in Manhattan and New Jersey where roads are safe.
+United Parcel Service, the world's largest package delivery company, said it had resumed deliveries to hospitals and clinics in Manhattan and New Jersey where roads are safe.

 No deliveries were being made in Washington, D.C., Baltimore and Philadelphia.
 Government officials only want emergency responders out in such areas, as well Delaware, New Jersey, and parts of Maryland and Virginia, a UPS spokeswoman said.